JupyterPhysSciLab/Instructor_tools/README.md

   deleting the associated`<div>`:
   * A vertical cyan bracket at the left of the cell.
   * A vertical red bracket at the left of the cell.
-  * A horizontal green start bar (fading down to yellow) at the beginning of the cell.
+  * A horizontal green start bar (fading down to yellow).
 Useful for indicating the beginning of an instruction block.
-  * A horizontal brown stop bar (fading down from yellow to brown) at the end of the cell.
+  * A horizontal brown stop bar (fading down from yellow to brown).
 Useful for indicating the end of an instruction block.
 * Protect/unprotect selected cells.
 Protected cells cannot be edited or deleted by the user.
 This is a good way to prevent instructions and example code from being damaged by students.